jh3nd3rs0n/jargyle/README.md

 -   `routeSelectionLogAction`

 The rule result `routeSelectionLogAction` is optional.
+If the rule result is not specified, the setting `routeSelectionLogAction` is used.

 Partial command line example: